PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ```

 Now we need to get this information from the *OnMessageReceived()* method.
-We can get the date and the message from the packet, but the packet does not contain the player-display name.
-So we are going to use the Sender parameter of the packet to check the name of the player with the same peerId as the sender.
+We can get the date and the message from the packet, but the packet doesn't contain the player-display name.
+So, we are going to use the Sender parameter of the packet to check the name of the player with the same peerId as the sender.

 ```

 /// <summary>
 /// This is called from the GameSparksManager class.
-/// It send any packets with op-code '1' to the chat manager to the chat manager can parse the nessesary details out for display in the chat log window
+/// It send any packets with op-code '1' to the chat manager so the chat manager can parse the necessary details out for display in the chat log window
 /// </summary>
 /// <param name="_data">Data.</param>
 public void OnMessageReceived(RTPacket _packet){